afindlay/mozillians/directory/mozillians-ldap-design.rst

 User accounts are expected to follow this lifecycle:

 #.
 Anonymous web user requests an account, giving an e-mail address.
 #.
-A verification token is mailed to that address (this provides some
-   measure of accountability and limits account-spam)
-#.
-User presents the token to validate the account.
-   This makes it eligible for vouching and visible to existing Mozillians.
-#.
 User requests an existing Mozillian to vouch for them.
 #.
 Mozillian inspects the new user entry and (if they approve)
    writes their own entry DN into the *mozilliansVouchedBy* attribute.